freenas/freenas-docs/userguide/tasks.rst

 snapshot must be copied to the destination system.
 Replicated data is not visible on the receiving system until the replication task completes.
 Later replications only send the snapshot changes to the destination system.
-Interrupting a running replication will require the replication task to restart from the beginning.
+Interrupting a running replication requires the replication task to restart from the beginning.

 The target dataset on the receiving system is automatically created in